ezpaarse-project/ezpaarse/doc/configuration/config.md

 "domain"
 ]
 ```

+### EZPAARSE_DEMO ###
+If `true`, it shows a warning informing users that the instance is a demo, and thus not adapted to process large log files.
+This warning now appears on our demo instance hosted on [http://ezpaarse.couperin.org](http://ezpaarse.couperin.org)
+The default value is set to `false`.

 ### EZPAARSE_MIDDLEWARES" ###
 Contains an array of middleware names, in the order they are going to be launched by ezPAARSE during a process.